Eslam-Samir-Ragab/Sequence-database-curator/SDDC README.md

 6. State your variables and press Enter.

-List of options in the program:
+List of options in the program you can download it from [here](https://drive.google.com/file/d/0B752ugm5kNQcYUg4M1BTUmtKRjA/view?usp=sharing):

 <a href="http://www.freeimagehosting.net/commercial-photography/"><img src="http://i.imgur.com/ouwpiBu.png" alt="commercial photography locations"></a>